Aman1570/PaymentAPIDocumentation/TempDoc.md

 # TelyPay Payment API Documentation V1
 ## Introduction
 Welcome to TelyPay's Payment API documentation.
 This guide is intended for developers who are looking to integrate TelyPay's payment gateway into their applications.
-TelyPay offers a straightforward, robust and secure method for processing transactions.
+TelyPay offers a straightforward, robust, and secure method for processing transactions.

 The API base URL is: https://payment.telypay.com